 The industry has received a no. of Software Development Life Cycle models over the years.
-Incrementally, each of them has come up the solution of some technical or business problem and tried to improve the ability to deliver to the market.
-Since all these models result into a process, hence we can even call them as the Software Development Process Models.
+Incrementally, each of them has come up with the solution of some technical or business problem and tried to improve the ability to deliver to the market.
+Since all these models result in a process, hence we can even call them as the Software Development Process Models.

 Below is the list of SDLC models which have gained popularity and accepted industry-wide throughout the years.

 There are several other development practices such as the RAD (Rapid Application Development) Process, and Extreme programming models.